 Parking is available throughout the Presidio near visitor destinations.
 Most parking areas are regulated.
 When parking, always look for and follow posted regulations.
 Regulations may differ in different areas of the park.

 In paid parking areas, drivers must display an hourly or daily parking permit that corresponds to the zone number shown on posted regulations Permits can be purchased from a Pay-and-Display pay station or meter.
-The cost for hourly parking permits is $1/hour and capped at $6/day.
+The cost for hourly parking permits is $1.20/hour and capped at $7/day.
 All pay stations accept credit and debit cards, and many accept coins.

-Paid parking regulations are typically in effect Monday to Friday, 8 am to 6 pm, and are enforced by the United States Park Police.
+Paid parking regulations are enforced by the United States Park Police.
 Please pay careful attention to signage.

 How to Use Pay and Display Machines